-The sages taught that if the generation alive during the flood would have repented - even as the rain fell and the waters rose - God would have accepted their repentance and saved them all.
-The rain could have served to turn the hearts of humanity back to God; moreover, God could have caused the rain to nourish the earth in unprecedented ways instead of destroying it.
+Jewish tradition teaches that if the generation alive during the flood would have repented-even as the rain fell and the waters rose-God would have accepted their repentance and saved them all.
+The rain could have served to turn the hearts of humanity back to God.
 However, the people refused to repent, and the flood cleansed the earth of all their evil.